unclerain/Reconstruction-of-heart-activities-in-3D-geometry/README.md

 # Reconstruction of heart activities in 3D geometry
 Python code for the paper: Shu, Yu, Wei Dan, and Changqing Cheng.
 "Spatiotemporal regularization in effective reconstruction of epicardial potential."
 2021 IEEE EMBS International Conference on Biomedical and Health Informatics (BHI).
 IEEE, 2021.
+DOI: 10.1109/BHI50953.2021.9508525

 A novel low-rank and joint-sparse decomposition (LJSD) is developed for effective reconstruction of epicardial electrical potential.
 Ensemble Empirical Mode Decomposition algorithm (EEMD) with a You-Only-Look-Once (YOLO) image-recognition architecture is applied for heart diseasr detection